parvez-golam/CarInsuranceClassification/02_model-serving-api/car-insurance-api/README.md

 # Classification Model Package
-The api servise is build with 'FastAPI' using 'uvicorn'.
+The api service is build with 'FastAPI' using 'uvicorn'.
 Folder 'app' contains the details.
 This is created to give a structure to the model development.

 Tox is used here for execution.